jcremerius/Change-Detection-in-Dynamic-Event-Attributes/README.md

 1. Generate the event log by executing the jupyter notebook "Event_Log_Generation.ipynb".
 2. Execute the jupyter notebook "Change_Detection.ipynb" taking the generated event log as its input.
 3. Use the modified pm4py package provided by this repository.
+Modified files within the dfg folder: visualizer.py, frequency.py
 4. Execute the jupyter notebook "UI.ipynb" taking the generated change detection files as input.
 The last cell in the notebook shows the UI.